 - After the installation is finished, activate your Office and you’re good to go.

-Brand new installation should relieve you of issues at hand.
+The brand new installation should relieve you of issues at hand.
 However, if the system is the culprit and you’re in a hurry to use Excel, there’s nothing else left to do but perform a reset or clean reinstall.
 We’re perfectly aware that this isn’t the best case scenario for all of us, but sometimes it’s obligatory in order to make the things work as intended.
-Until then, we hope that the Microsoft will release some of the fixes for various issues reported by users around the world.
+Until then, we hope that Microsoft will release some of the fixes for various issues reported by users around the world.

 With this, we conclude this article.
 Don’t forget to post your questions or alternative solutions in the comments section below.
 It will mean a lot.
 Also, in case you’re still unable to resolve the problem, we advise you to contact the Office support as soon as possible and provide them with details regarding the problem you’re experiencing.

 RELATED STORIES YOU NEED TO CHECK OUT: